whelanh/myKinoiteNightly/README.md

   systemctl reboot
   ```

 The `latest` tag will automatically point to the latest build.
-That build will still always use the Fedora version specified in `recipe.yml` (which is the nightly kinoite:rawhide).
+That build will still always use the Fedora version specified in `recipe.yml` (which is the nightly kinoite:rawhide image).

 ## ISO